ameyers99/MECC_tcrQTL/data/tcr_phenotype/README.md

 - `./cdr3_gliph.txt.gz`

 **Notes:**
-- Pre-filtered for public sequences present in **n≥2 samples** before clustering with GLIPH
+- Pre-filtered for public sequences present in **n≥2 samples** before clustering with GLIPH1
-- Public, unclustered sequences will overlap those in `./cdr3_seq.txt.gz`
+- Includes sequences of 'singleton clusters' in `./cdr3_seq.txt.gz`
 - Restricted to receptors with CDR3 length >6 amino acids

 ---